Xetibo/ReSet-Doc/sections/appendix/datastructures.typ

 #subsubsection("Audio/PulseAudio")
 For PulseAudio, ReSet offers a struct for sinks, sources, sink inputs, source outputs and cards.
-These translate to audio outpout device, audio input device, audio output stream, audio intut stream and audio codec profiles respectively.
+These translate to audio output device, audio input device, audio output stream, audio input stream and audio codec profiles respectively.

-The datastructures for sink/source and inputstream/outputstream have the same properties.
+The data structures for sink/source and inputstream/outputstream have the same properties.

 #figure(
   sourcecode(```rs